-David Wendefilm is an Austrian-born actor living and working in Europe and South America.
-The last nine years he has spend mostly in Brazil and worked in film and TV with directors such as Walter Salles, Sergio Machado, Lais Bodanzky and José Luiz Villamarim.
+David Wendefilm is an Austrian-born actor living and working the last years in Europe and South America.
+The last ten years he has spend mostly in Brazil and worked in film and TV with directors such as the Oscar-nominated Walter Salles, Sergio Machado, Lais Bodanzky and José Luiz Villamarim.

 He has acted with Rodrigo Santoro, Selton Mello, Tony Ramos, Débora Falabella and many others.

-In the moment he is preparing to work with the Austrian director Wolfgang Murnberger for the successful TV-Movie “Landkrimi” shown in Austria and Germany.
+Since 2023 he is living again in Vienna/Austria, where he worked recently with Wolfgang Murnberger for the successful TV-Movie “Landkrimi- Steirererangst” shown in Austria and Germany.

 One year later he performed his happening “Nackt für eine bessere Gesellschaft” at the University of Vienna just after finishing his master’s thesis in philosophy.
 His performance was followed by first roles in short films.